 - Punitive damages, which are meant to punish, if you can show criminal intent or extreme recklessness

-What is the value of my Oregon or Washington State dog bite claim?
-Each case is individually evaluated.
-I use the following factors and possibly other factors to determine the value of your case:
+What is the value of my dog bite claim?
+Each dog bite case is individually evaluated.
+Our dog bite lawyers use the following factors, and possibly other factors, to determine the value of your specific case:

 - The likelihood we can prove liability